A. Schmidt

 Finally we go back to the bucket.
 When we consider our new point of view about rotation, we can divide the water bucket in two rotation systems.
 One is the bucket itself and the other the water content.
 The red and the blue balls as well as the yellow and green are two point systems, representative of all points from the water bucket.
 When the bucket begins to rotate, the atoms of the bucket wall have to balance the new centrifugal force with their binding electrons and so the wall will be stretched a little, little bit.

 In the other system, the water content is in rotation.
-But here, the binding forces between the single water molecules are not strong enough to balance the centrifugal force.
-In this case, the balance results by an increasing water level into the direction of the bucket wall, which create a weight counter pressure.
+But here, binding forces between the single water molecules are not strong enough to balance the centrifugal force.
+In this case, the balance results by an increasing water level into the direction of the bucket wall and in this way a higher weight pressure as compensation.

-Summary: The mistake of Newton and Mach was, that both saw the rotation of the water content as an one point space/time phenomenon.
+Summary: The mistake of Newton and Mach was, that both the water rotation saw as an one point space/time phenomenon.
 Newton, in contrary to Mach, was in this point of view very content, because he wanted to show a rotation relative to an absolute space.
 On the other hand, Mach was desperate looking for a solution of this problem without banishing the concept of a non-absolute space.
-However the second point in space is not in a far distance but in the bucket itself.